thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 to carry the payloads.

-Hence, instead of performing certificate revocation checks on the IoT device itself this specification recommends to delegate this task to the IoT device operator and to take the necessary action to allow IoT devices to remain operational.
+Hence, instead of performing certificate revocation checks on the IoT device itself this specification RECOMMENDS to delegate this task to the IoT device operator and to take the necessary action to allow IoT devices to remain operational.